01442 838195

 It’s become common knowledge that an electric car could save you a considerable amount of money compared to an equivalent petrol or diesel.
 But is that the case across the board, or are some cities offering more than others?

-We’ve created our own unique index, measuring the UK’s 25 most populous cities on five cost categories associated with electric motoring – from the obvious charging rates to how much of your wage an EV lease requires – and ranked them from cheapest to costliest.
+As electric car leasing experts, we decided to created our own unique index, measuring the UK’s 25 most populous cities on five cost categories associated with electric motoring – from the obvious charging rates to how much of your wage an EV lease requires – and ranked them from cheapest to costliest.

 The Cheapest City For Running An EV Is Coventry